LuisTorres262/Network-File-Shares-and-Permissions/README.md

 </p>

 <h1>Network File Shares and Permissions walkthrough</h1>
-In this tutorial we will be sharing out resources over the network and creating file shares to allow read, write, or deny access to individual users or groups.<br />
+In this tutorial, we will be sharing out resources over the network and creating file shares to allow read, write, or deny access to individual users or groups.<br />

 <h2>Environments and Technologies Used</h2>